-Your ability to adapt can momentarily aid you.
+Your ability to adapt can momentarily aid you to keep up with your allies.
 You gain the following benefits:

-- Increase your Strength or Constitution score of your choice by 1, to a maximum of 20. - Whenever you see an allied creature succeed on a skill check or saving throw, you can use your reaction to gain advantage to the next roll you make for that skill or saving throw until the end of your next turn.
+• Increase your Strength or Constitution score by 1, to a maximum of 20.

+• Whenever you see an allied creature succeed on a skill check or saving throw, you can use your reaction to gain advantage to the next roll you make for that skill or saving throw until the end of your next turn.